Workshops – Versal SoC

 • Configuring the NoC for efficient data movement

-Versal Embedded Design Perspective
+Versal Adaptive SoC: Embedded Design Perspective

 Target Audience